nifeolaj/tree-root-prediction/README.md

-# Tree Root Prediction Project - Setup Guide
+# Tree Root Prediction Project
 ===============================================

 This repository contains the course project for the **Machine Learning** course at **Universitat Politècnica de Catalunya (UPC)**, completed as part of the **Big Data Management and Analytics (BDMA)** Erasmus Mundus Master's program.